-Join us for a conversation with Persian cat breeder Sue Johnson of Cozy Kittens Cattery.
-Sue and her family have been breeding beautiful Persians for years, and are the breeders of Mr. Bigglesworth of Austin Powers Goldmember fame.
-Find out tips for finding the right Persian cat breeder, and hear the story behind Sue's Hollywood cat.
+Persian cat breeder Sue Johnson of Cozy Kittens Cattery has been breeding beautiful Persians for years, including Mr. Bigglesworth of Austin Powers Goldmember fame.
+Find out tips for finding the right Persian breeder, and hear the story behind Sue's Hollywood cat.

 Sue, share with us how you became a Persian cat breeder.